 Brandywine Creek Tributary Stream Restoration Project

 Project DescriptionIn March 2020, the City of Hudson partnered with the Tinkers Creek Watershed Partners (TCWP) to apply for, and was recently awarded, an OEPA 319 Grant to help fund the Brandywine Creek Tributary Stream Restoration Project.

-The project is located along the Brandywine Creek Tributary between Owen Brown Street and W. Prospect Street (see concept plan here).
+The project is located along the Brandywine Creek Tributary between Owen Brown Street and W. Prospect Street (see Project Plans here).
 This section of stream has become entrenched, or down-cut and disconnected from the natural floodplain.
 The project goal is to reconnect the stream to the on-site floodplains and improve the riparian corridor with enhanced natural habitats and stream stability improvements without diminishing the conveyance of the stream.
 Additional storm water storage to reduce downstream flooding, where readily available within the project limits, will also be reviewed for construction.

 The anticipated project schedule is to begin design of the project this spring and summer, conduct public input sessions, and then construct the project in Fall 2021.